Alcohol shakes - a sign of addiction?

-Shakes vs delirium tremens
+Alcohol shakes vs delirium tremens

 Alcohol withdrawal symptoms can vary widely.
 Delirium tremens is an extremely severe form of alcohol withdrawal, which can cause seizures and can occasionally be fatal.
 It is usually caused by reduction or complete withdrawal from alcohol, after a period of heavy drinking.
 This dangerous condition starts with insomnia, tremors and sometimes seizures.
 Following that, there is clouding of consciousness, disorientation and confusion, vivid hallucinations, and uncontrollable whole body tremors.
 It can develop very quickly, and a person with delirium tremens needs immediate medical care.

 Some people with alcohol withdrawal also develop psychosis, where they can suffer from paranoia, morbid jealousy or even chronic auditory hallucinations, requiring medical treatment.
 Chronic use of alcohol can also lead to serious memory problems, requiring medical treatment.

 Alcohol shakes can be an indication that delirium tremens may happen.
 It is always recommended that alcohol withdrawal takes place as part of a medically assisted withdrawal detoxification process, so that the right care and support can be provided when it is needed.

 Even without delirium tremens, a medically assisted alcohol detox - where you are surrounded by medically trained professionals - can help to mitigate and manage symptoms.
 Depending on the nature and severity of your alcohol withdrawal, you may be given prescription medication to help you too.
 Other than medication for reducing or preventing withdrawals, there is medication to help you stay abstinent from alcohol in the future, which you can choose from, once abstinence is established.